-In September of 2003 such a zone formed and moved northwestward.
-What started out as an environment of light wind waving across warm waters grew in strength to attain winds of 265 km/h that would easily shread a normal well-built home.
+In September 2003, such a zone formed and moved north-westward.
+What started out as an environment of light wind waving across warm waters grew in strength to attain winds of 265 km/h that would easily shred a normal well-built home.
 The nationwide maximum rainfall total from the hurricane was 51 cm, that’s about 1/3 to 1/4 your height.
 Look at the image of the Isabel storm taken from the International Space Station.
 Realize that such a storm can ‘jerrycan’ such quantities of water and flush it out like an unleashed dam.
-The power is mind boggling.
+The power is mind-boggling.

 My goal is not to describe the results of the impact of Isabel on man-made objects and on life itself although damage was into the billions and life-loss in the dozens.
 What I’d like you to retain is the development of this sheer power… You and I and no one else has any control whatsoever over such colossal forces.
 We’re on the reaping end.

 Hurricane Isabel is just one example of tens, a hundred and thousands of climatic conditions (not weather) that are going on daily.